Red Dead Redemption 2

 RDR2‘s introduction lasts long enough to teach players all of the basics such as hunting in a way that reminds me of the “witcher sense” or the return of the Dead Eye slow-mo targeting mechanic.
 Players should become accustomed to the repetition of a heist followed by a camp relocation for the duration of the game, for “I have a plan” is Dutch’s signature phrase.
 He reassures his gang of outlaws that Promised Land of the Wild West is within their grasp if they only had more money, but with the looming threat of authorities in pursuit from that direction, they continue eastward.
 Yet more than imprisonment or the gallows, a theme of RDR2, concerns the encroachment of modernity upon individuals who desire to maintain the status quo.

-I want to reiterate that the length of the introduction to RDR2 far exceeds that of every game I have every played.
+I want to reiterate that the length of the introduction to RDR2 far exceeds that of every game I have ever played.
 One plays a “GTA clone” such as this with the anticipation of being able to play missions or explore the randomness of the sandbox arena.
 Those looking forward to freestyling will be required to wait; approximately ten gaming hours could pass before every activity in the game becomes available.
 Even the mere three hour-long (or so) introduction must be endured before one can acquire a horse.
 While RDR2 artificially strives for the feel of an open world game, its strict, heavy scripting is proof that it is still a sandbox game with rules.
 Failing to keep up with a group of riders on horseback, falling behind a train, or traveling too far away from combat missions while they are in progress will result in mission fails.
 Indubitably, these instances impede immersion.

 RDR2 frequently stands undecided at the threshold between being a video game or some transcendent cinematic experience.
 The members of the Dutch Van der Linde gang exude character to such a degree that I could identify a signature characteristic about all 20+ gang members with the exception of Lenny, who only seems to exist to pad the number of minorities in the group.
 Players looking for maximum immersion will invest a considerable amount of time simply hanging around camp in between missions, listening to John and Abigail argue about their son Jack, Sean MacGuire make advances on Karen Jones, Susan Grimshaw scold Bill Williamson about his hygiene, Sadie Adler complain about Simon Pearson’s cooking, or Dutch and Hosea Matthews scheme.
-Camp is a thriving community given the number of characters who might be present at any given time, making RDR2 often feel like an episode of a western on TV.
+The camp is a thriving community given the number of characters who might be present at any given time, making RDR2 often feel like an episode of a western on TV.

 Players will also spend time performing mundane chores at camp.
 While tasks such as feeding the horses hay, bringing water to the wash bin, or chopping wood for the campfire are necessary, I often felt that I was the only person doing this work, taking note of the other NPCs stuck in their “animation loops” without ever offering to help.
 Combined with the monotony of walking across the entire camp six up to nine times while performing chores like carrying sacks of provisions to the kitchen wagon, this is an example of an area where RDR2 is simultaneously too realistic yet too much of a video game grind to be fun.